Sarpy County, South Sioux City file lawsuit against opioid consulting firm

 Sarpy County and South Sioux City have filed a joint civil lawsuit against a national consulting firm for its role in marketing the addictive opioid painkiller OxyContin.

-The county, which is just south of the Omaha city limits, and the northeast Nebraska city are seeking unspecified damages due to "substantial costs" because of opioid addiction that resulted from a "broad scheme to deceptively market opioids" by drug manufacturers with the help of McKinsey & Company, a New York-based consulting company hired by OxyContin manufacturer Purdue Pharma to increase sales of the powerful painkiller.
+The county and the northeast Nebraska city are seeking unspecified damages due to “substantial costs” because of opioid addiction that resulted from a “broad scheme to deceptively market opioids” by drug manufacturers with the help of McKinsey & Company, a New York-based consulting company hired by OxyContin manufacturer Purdue Pharma to increase sales of the powerful painkiller.

-Sarpy County and South Sioux City "... are experiencing a severe public health crisis and have suffered significant economic damages, including but not limited to increased costs related to public health, opioid-related crimes and emergencies, criminal justice and public safety," according to the lawsuit, which was filed last week.
+Sarpy County and South Sioux City “... are experiencing a severe public health crisis and have suffered significant economic damages, including but not limited to increased costs related to public health, opioid-related crimes and emergencies, criminal justice and public safety,” according to the lawsuit filed earlier this month.

 People are also reading…